colcon/colcon.readthedocs.org/reference/mixin-arguments.rst

     But passing these arguments to CMake would result in the latter value of ``CMAKE_C_FLAGS`` overwriting the former even though the user likely wanted both compiler options to be used.

+    Furthermore, the option values of a mixin used through the CLI override the default values of a :ref:`default file <configuration_defaults-yaml>`.